brimdata/zed/zeek/type-compat.md

 Embedded records also subtly appear within Zeek log lines in the form of dot-separated field names.
-A common example in Zeek is the [`id`](https://docs.zeek.org/en/current/scripts/base/init-bare.zeek.html#type-conn_id) record, which captures the source/destination IP & port combination for a network connection as fields `id.orig_h`, `id.orig_p`, `id.resp_h`, and `id.resp_p`.
+A common example in Zeek is the [`id`](https://docs.zeek.org/en/current/scripts/base/init-bare.zeek.html#type-conn_id) record, which captures the source and destination IP addresses and ports for a network connection as fields `id.orig_h`, `id.orig_p`, `id.resp_h`, and `id.resp_p`.
 When reading such fields into their Zed equivalent, `zq` restores the hierarchical nature of the record as it originally existed inside of Zeek